philgrim2/dash/CONTRIBUTING.md

 ### Finding Reviewers

-The review process is normally fairly responsive on the Dash Core repository, however this might not always be the case.
+The review process is normally fairly responsive on the Thought Core repository, however this might not always be the case.
 If you find that you've been waiting for a pull request to be given attention for several months, there may be a number of reasons for this, some of which you can do something about: